 The bottom half of the lip is covered with lath.
 Thin welded wire is placed on top.
 Beware of sharp cut ends of metal lath.
 Flatten them inward with a tool.

-Substitute two layers of poultry wire if you are in an area where metal lath is not available.
+Substitute several layers of poultry wire if you are in an area where metal lath is not available.
 The openings of poultry wire are too large, it is best to stagger the wire pattern to bisect the openings.
 This will require periodic cutting to reposition and start over.
 Chicken wire has been used successfully on many reservoirs.

 Continue to Chapter 6